-A time-honored method for offering proof that you can deliver on your marketing claims is the Customer Testimonial.
-It’s often overlooked.
-Yet it’s a great way to make it easy for your prospects to believe you are a trustworthy brand.
-And it’s essential if your marketing objective is to acquire new customers.
+A time-honored method for offering proof that you can deliver on your marketing claims is the Customer Testimonial and Google Review.
+They’re often overlooked.
+Yet they’re an effective way to make it easy for your prospects to believe you are a trustworthy brand.
+Most importantly, it’s essential if your marketing objective is to acquire new customers.

 Here’s how to ask and get customer testimonials.